CV

 CONFERENCE PRESENTATIONS

-• [UPCOMING] Tatár, Cs., Krivokapić, J., Keshet, E. (2026, February 25-27).
+• Tatár, Cs., Krivokapić, J., Keshet, E. (2026, February 25-27).
 Speech and co-speech gesture coordination in Hungarian: The role of prosody & information structure.
 [Talk] DGfS26 AG: Visual patterns in the phonetics of gestures,Trier University, Trier, Germany.

-• [UPCOMING] Tatár, Cs., Krivokapić, J., Keshet, E. (2025, December 4-5).
+• Tatár, Cs., Krivokapić, J., Keshet, E. (2025, December 4-5).
 An examination of the prosodic and information structural underpinnings of speech and co-speech gesture alignment in Hungarian.
 [Poster presentation] Formal Linguistic Approaches to MultiModality (FLAMM), Trinity College Dublin, Ireland.

 • Tatár, Cs., Brennan, J. R., Krivokapić, J., Keshet, E. (2024, July 2-5).
 Examining melodiousness in sarcasm: Wiggliness, spaciousness, and contour clustering [Conference talk].
 Speech Prosody 2024, Leiden, The Netherlands.